Visiting Ireland’s Bunratty Castle

 This is Durty Nelly’s and it is one of Ireland’s most famous pubs and offers a truly unique Irish experience through its history and character.
 Often copied but never replaced this truly unique piece of Irish heritage dates back to 1620.
 Enjoy the craic here in the pub where there’s live Traditional Irish music seven nights a week and festivals all year.

 The history of Durty Nelly’s is an intriguing one.
-The Durty Nelly whom the venue is named after was once the keeper of a toll bridge over the river Owengarney.
+The Durty Nelly whom the venue is named was once the keeper of a toll bridge over the river Owengarney.
 The full history involves a rogue and a thief from Kilrush, stolen gold coins, a dream about poteen, an Irish Wolfhound, a miracle cure, the establishment of the Shebeen (a place that sells “the drink” but not legally), and fame forevermore.

 Durty Nelly’s is one of Ireland’s most famous pubs and offers a truly unique Irish experience through its history and character.
 Legend has it that Nelly herself introduced Poteen to Ireland.